-3.6.9 Using vendor optimized numerical libraries, e.g. Intel MKL update, the VMC wavefunction optimizer and to apply orbital coefficients in local basis calculations.
-Vectorized math functions are also beneficial, e.g. for the phase factor computation in solid state calculations.
-CMake is generally successful in finding these libraries, but specific combinations can require additional hints, as described below:
+3.6.9 Using vendor-optimized numerical libraries (e.g., Intel MKL

+Although QMC does not make extensive use of linear algebra, use of vendor-optimized libraries is strongly recommended for highest performance.
+BLAS routines are used in the Slater determinant update, the VMC wavefunction optimizer, and to apply orbital coefficients in local basis calculations.
+Vectorized math functions are also beneficial (e.g., for the phase factor computation in solid-state calculations).
+CMake is generally successful in finding these libraries, but specific combinations can require additional hints, as described in the following: